Gillmore has cleared waivers and was placed on IR, Jeff Zrebiec of The Baltimore Sun reports.

-Gillmore (shoulder/hamstring) is expected to be ready for the start of training camp, Jeff Zrebiec of The Baltimore Sun reports.
+Gillmore is dealing with a potentially serious knee injury, Jeff Zrebiec of The Baltimore Sun reports.

 |15||12/17/17||@ CLE||1:00 pm|